Cleavage (politics): New cleavages

-From the 1960s onwards the party systems discussed in Lipset and Rokkan's theory partially 'unfroze' as the traditional cleavages seemed to become less deterministic for voting behaviors than before.
+From the 1960s onwards, the party systems discussed in Lipset and Rokkan's theory partially 'unfroze' as the traditional cleavages seemed to become less deterministic for voting behaviors than before.
 In political science, this is termed dealignment.
-The arguments for the causes of de-alignment are varied.
+The arguments for the causes of dealignment are varied.
 One argument is that the importance of the religious cleavage, for example, has significantly declined because of widespread secularization.
 A second theory is one linked to class affiliations.
 Historically, those who identify as working class would tend to vote for left or left leaning parties, while those in a stronger economic position would vote for parties on the right of the political spectrum.
 Ronald Inglehart argues that the rise of affluence, particularly in the middle classes, has led to voting behaviour and party affiliations no longer being primarily based on class.
 While this brings into question the continued existence of the Left-Right cleavage, it also leaves room for voters to based their vote on factors other than class, such a concerns regarding the environment or immigration.

 A third explanation for dealignment of cleavages is a top-down approach.
 Rather than voters being the cause of the breaking down of the Left-Right divide, it is actually caused by political parties themselves.
 In an attempt to appeal to a wider variety of voters it has been argued that parties on both sides of the political spectrum have consciously moved their policy further toward the centre ground, ensuring the support of a wider variety of voters that transcends class divisions.
 As a result of this, some authors argue that from this period onwards cleavages have therefore lost their overall importance for political outcomes.

-Other scholars, however, have argued that new cleavages have replaced the traditional ones and have become determinants for political outcomes (realignment), emphasizing the persisting value of cleavage theory for political science and sociology.
+However, other scholars have argued that new cleavages have replaced the traditional ones and have become determinants for political outcomes (realignment), emphasizing the persisting value of cleavage theory for political science and sociology.
 As argued by several scholars, the following new political cleavages have seemed to gain importance in the late 20th and early 21st century: